Episode 39 – Four chest exercises for busy people

 Cable standing chest flyes

 Let’s do this!
 Your chest muscles are one of the easier muscles to train in the gym and are effectively worked out once you have all the essential exercises in place.
-Try out these four chest exercises in your workout program to get those results you want and in record time!
+Try out these four chest exercises for busy people in your workout program to get those results you want and in record time!

 -Scott Webb thank you for the photo